learnapollo/learnapollo/content/tutorial-react/react-05.md

 ### Adding the createPokemon mutation to `AddPokemonCard`

 Right now, the `AddPokemonCard` doesn't do too much.
 As we want to create a new pokemon node at the server, now is the time to think about the right mutation for this.
 Let's first think about the data that is needed for creating a new pokemon.
 Of course, we need the name and the image URL of the new pokemon.
-Additionally we also need the trainer id to relate the pokemon to the trainer and vice-versa.
-The mutation we need to use is called `createPokemon`, which leaves us with the following mutation:
+Additionally we also need the trainer id to relate the pokemon with the trainer.
+The mutation we need to use is called `createPokemon`.
+Putting this all together leaves us with the following mutation:

 ```js
 const createPokemonMutation = gql`